9gusgusgus9/web_scraper/code/Readme.txt

 3) Start the server
 uvicorn main:app --reload

+Steps for opening the web application

+1) move to directory code/web_page

-4) open home.html file on the browser
+2) open home.html on the browser